larsbs/id3v2lib/README.md

 # id3v2lib

+> Click [here]() to view the docs for version 1.0.

 id3v2lib is a library written in C to read and edit id3 tags from mp3 files.
-It is focused on the ease of use.
-As it is a personal project, the software is provided "as is" without warranty of any kind.
+It's focused on the ease of use.

-It is licensed under BSD License.
-See LICENSE for details.
+It is licensed under a BSD License.
+See [LICENSE](LICENSE) for details.

 It is a work in progress so some functionality is not implemented yet.

+## TOC

 ## What it can do?

 id3v2lib can read and edit id3 v2.3 and v2.4 tags from mp3 files.
-It can read and edit a small subset of tags by default.
+However, it's not compatible with id3v1 tags.
+By default, it can read and edit a small subset of tags.
 Specifically, the most used tags:

 * Title
 * Album